desmondfong19/desmondfong19/README.md

 - 👋 Hi, I’m @desmondfong19
-- 👀 I’m interested in app. developement
+- 👀 I’m interested in Software App. developement
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning Java and Android
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - desmondfong@hotmail.my
+-

 <!---
 desmondfong19/desmondfong19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.